sureshmangs/exercise-tracker/README.md

 `npm install`

-In the backend directory, inside the .env file, set the username and password of your MongoDB Atlas
+In the backend directory, inside the server.js file, set the path of your MongoDB Atlas

 ```
-ATLAS_URI = mongodb+srv://<username>:<password>@cluster0-mkgcg.gcp.mongodb.net/test?retryWrites=true&w=majority
+const MONGODB_URI = "xxxxxxxxxxxxxxxxxxxxxxxxxMONGODB_URIxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx";
 ```

 In the backend directory